 An energy treasure underground

-Aquifers have the ability to store thermal energy thanks to the insulating properties of the Earth.
-By exploiting these characteristics, it is possible to transfer thermal energy to above-ground buildings without using natural gas or electricity from fossil fuels.
-This form of geothermal energy involves two separate wells, one hot and one cold, which connect the surface to the underlying groundwater.
+Aquifers have the ability to store thermal energy due to the Earth's insulating properties.
+By exploiting these characteristics, it is possible to transfer thermal energy to buildings above ground without using natural gas or electricity from fossil fuels.
+This form of geothermal energy involves two separate wells, one hot and one cold, that connect the surface to the groundwater below.

 Because pumps and other equipment run on renewable energy, such as solar or wind, this hydrothermal system helps reduce the demand for fossil fuels and limit carbon emissions.
 A new paper published in Applied Energy (I link it here) he says that ATES could reduce the use of natural gas and electricity for heating and cooling by up to 40%.